morganstanley/binlog/doc/UserGuide.md

     [catchfile test/integration/LoggingAdaptedStructs.cpp adapt_template]

-As of C++20, concepts can be also adapted for logging:
+As of C++20, concepts can be also adapted for logging (namespaced concepts are also supported):

     [catchfile test/integration/LoggingAdaptedConcepts.cpp concept]